GoHypernet/Galileo-sdk/docs/src/landing_zones.rst

 ----------------------------------
 * Make sure that Docker is running.
 * Open a terminal
+    * Windows: open a cmd prompt or a Powershell
     * Mac: Press Cmd+Space to open Spotlight Search, type "terminal", and press Return.
     * Linux: You can try Ctrl+Alt+T. If that doesn’t work you should find instructions for your distribution.
 * This is a good time to `test your Docker installation <https://docs.docker.com/get-started/#test-docker-installation>`_.